Types of Hearing Loss

 Profound: At this degree, individuals will most likely not hear any speech, but only very loud sounds.
 Even with hearing aids, they will still have trouble hearing and following conversations and will often resort to lip reading or sign language to communicate.
 A cochlear implant can improve their hearing condition, as it can be surgically inserted into the ear to replace the extremely damaged cochlea.

-We hope that you have a better understand of the various types of hearing loss after reading this article.
+We hope that you have a better understanding of the various types of hearing loss after reading this article.

 AudioCardio is a technology company focused on hearing health and wellness.
 Learn how AudioCardio can help maintain and strengthen your hearing with your favorite headphones or hearing aids at www.audiocardio.com.